 To meet these requirements, SmartPush requires merchants to apply for a sender number for certain countries or regions, depending on where their SMS recipients are located.

-This article explains the supported countries or regions, when a sender number is required, how to apply for one, and the SMS top-up requirements before submission.
+This article explains the supported countries or regions, when a sender number is required, how to apply for one, and what additional information you may need to submit to improve approval success rates.

 Country or Region Availability and Applicability

-SmartPush currently supports SMS services in the 17 countries or regions listed below.
+SmartPush currently supports SMS/MMS services in the 17 countries or regions listed below.
 If your contacts are located outside these areas, SMS sending will not be available.

 For certain countries or regions, applying for a sender number is mandatory.
 Countries are divided into three sender number groups: